 Saudi Aramco, the world’s largest energy producer, has invested in offshore vessel tracking and fuel monitoring to optimise fleet performance

-It supports the company’s ambitious vision to be the world’s leading digitalised energy company and its drive to transform its chartered-in and owned vessels into smart ships.
+This supports the company’s ambitious vision to be the world’s leading digitalised energy company and its drive to transform its chartered-in and owned vessels into smart ships.

 Saudi Aramco project management vice president Abdulkarim Al-Ghamdi said deploying fuel monitoring and vessel tracking systems had multiple benefits.
 “This deployment is a continuous effort in our journey to accomplish excellence,” he said, “by incorporating the latest technologies in these projects to achieve safe operations, cost optimisation, emissions reduction and operational efficiency.”

-This contractual agreement followed a pilot on anchor handling tug and supply vessel Zamil 301 in 2020.
+This followed a pilot on anchor handling tug and supply vessel Zamil 301 in 2020.
 This 2012-built vessel transferred fuel consumption data to Saudi Aramco’s Tanajib base, where it was analysed by managers and advice sent back to the vessel.

 Ascenz commercial director Tang Teck Hong explained the importance of this pilot.
 “The success of the pilot is a very positive move forward that validates our core solution being at the forefront of smart shipping,” he said.